crscaique/Cloud-Platforms---Evaluation-Paper/README.md

 - Step-by-step of uploading a functional e-Library system utilizing AWS / Microsoft Azure platforms
 - Database configuration

-*Cloud Platforms - Group Research*
+*Cloud Platforms Evaluation - Group Research*

 This paper dives deeper in Cloud Platforms utilities.
 Evaluation more closely the use and setup of network secutiry, such as:
 - IaaS, PaaS, and Data Security